strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==
+= .4 =
+* ENHANCEMENT: Layout improvements to donations field on membership checkout.
+* ENHANCEMENT: Updating links to add on documentation and plugin author to PMPro.

 = .3.2 =
 * ENHANCEMENT: Wrapped all text to allow translation.